ZewoGraveyard/POSIXRegex/README.md

 License
 -------

-**Spectrum** is released under the MIT license.
+**POSIXRegex** is released under the MIT license.
 See LICENSE for details.